qmk/qmk_firmware/docs/feature_audio.md

 ## Faux Click

 This adds a click sound each time you hit a button, to simulate click sounds from the keyboard.
+And the sounds are slightly different for each keypress, so it doesn't sound like a single long note, if you type rapidly.

 * `CK_TOGG` - Toggles the status (will play sound if enabled)
 * `CK_RST` - Resets the frequency to the default state